-It really is dependent on what type of hamster you have but here are some good rules and tips to follow.
+What type of hamster cage is best for your new Hamster is a question asked by many prospective pet owners.
+It is dependent on what kind of hamster you have but here are some rules and tips to follow.

-Modular Hamster Habitats
+Modular Hamster Habitats / Cages with Sections

-Newer designs of these types of cage can feature newer features such as some metal bars on the top part of the cage.
+Newer designs of these types of hamster cage can feature more original features such as some metal bars on the top part of the cage.
 The great thing about modular habitats is that you can add to them progressively as your hamster gets larger and needs more room.
-Syrian and Dwarf hamsters thrive in wide open spaces so you should not use modular cages as their sole habitat.
+Syrian and Dwarf hamsters thrive in wide open spaces so you should not use modular cages as their habitat.

 Traditional bar Cages

 The most popular and traditional type of hamster cage is the wire-bar cage.
-They typically have a plastic removable tray at the bottom covered with a top of wire bars.
-They offer the greatest ventilation possible for your pet hamsters and they are great for your hamsters to climb up the bars for exercise.
+Cages typically have a removable plastic tray at the bottom covered with a top of wire bars.
+They offer the greatest ventilation possible for your pet hamsters, and they are perfect for your hamsters to climb the bars for exercise.
 They are the most basic and cheap type of cage available.
 Sometimes the plastic tray on these hamster cages can be too shallow thus allowing your hamsters to dig and kick bedding/substrate onto your carpet making a mess.

-Hamster cages can be linked up with hamster tubes which will give your hamster fantastic variety.
+Hamster cages can be linked up with hamster tubes which will give your fantastic hamster variety.